nfreear/moodle-filter_scratchembed/README.md

 Scratch embed
 =============

-This is a simple filter to embed Scratch projects hosted at, http://mit.scratch/edu/galleries/
+This is a simple filter to embed Scratch projects using a Java applet.
+The software projects are hosted at, <http://mit.scratch/edu/galleries/>

 NOTICE: this software is in no way endorsed by or affiliated with the official MIT Scratch project or team.